timc1/kbar/README.md

 - Built in animations and fully customizable components
 - Keyboard navigation support; e.g. <kbd>control</kbd> + <kbd>n</kbd> or <kbd>control</kbd> + <kbd>p</kbd> for the navigation wizards
-- Keyboard shortcuts support for registering keystrokes to specific actions; e.g. hit <kbd>t</kbd> for Twitter
+- Keyboard shortcuts support for registering keystrokes to specific actions; e.g. hit <kbd>t</kbd>
+  for Twitter, hit <kbd>?</kbd> to immediate bring up documentation search
 - Nested actions enable creation of rich navigation experiences; e.g. hit backspace to navigate to the previous action
 - Performance as a first class priority; tens of thousands of actions?
 No problem.
+- History management; easily add undo and redo to each action
+- Built in screen reader support
 - A simple data structure which enables anyone to easily build their own custom components

 ### Usage